laurilehmijoki/lauri.lehmijoki.net/en/nerd/_posts/2012-03-27-jekyll-and-right-tools-for-right-job.markdown

 ---
 # {{ page.title }}

-#### Jekyll as an example of a tool that lets you concentrate on the problem and skip irrelevant details
+#### Jekyll is an example of a tool that lets you concentrate on the problem and skip irrelevant details

 Jekyll, the blog and web-site tool for hackers, is excellent for what its made for.
 Jekyll allows you to set up a web site in a few minutes.
 For example, if